F1248/OpenCore-Legacy-Patcher/docs/MONTEREY-DROP.md

 ### MacBookPro11,3 booting issue without Kepler acceleration

 Due to the display being routed through the NVIDIA Kepler card and macOS being rendered on the Intel iGPU, users have been experiencing issues booting without post-install patches applied ([see here for more info](https://github.com/dortania/OpenCore-Legacy-Patcher/issues/522).)
-Currently the only workaround is to install the patches in safe mode, by holding down `Shift` + `Enter` when you select macOS in the OpenCore Boot Picker.
+Currently the only workaround is to install the patches in Safe Mode, by holding down `Shift` + `Enter` when you select macOS in the OpenCore Boot Picker.